Make your wan 300% more redundant, reliable and fast for bidirectional IP traffic for business continuity

 FatPipe Networks invented the concept of router-clustering, which provides the highest level of reliability, redundancy and speed of Internet traffic for Business Continuity and communications.
 FatPipe WARP achieves fault tolerance for companies by creating an easy method of combining two or more Internet connections of any kind over multiple ISPs.
 FatPipe utilizes all paths when the lines are up and running, dynamically balancing traffic over the multiple lines, and intelligently failing over inbound and outbound IP traffic when ISP services and/or components fail.

-Companies can host mission critical servers - such as web, database and email servers - with confidence that access to them will not be interrupted due to failed ISP services, components or congestion at peak hours.
+Companies can host mission critical servers - such as web, database and email servers - with confidence that access them will not be interrupted due to failed ISP services, components or congestion at peak hours.

 WARP features FatPipe's patented and patent pending technology, SmartDNS, which efficiently balances inbound load over multiple lines and intelligently and automatically fails over Internet traffic when needed.